Cogger101/snap-game/README.md

 - Once your deck is shuffled, each player will press enter to draw a new card
 - When 2 cards match you will have 2 seconds to type snap.
 - If you type snap in time you WIN the game otherwise the game will continue until another opportunity arises to type 'Snap'
-- If the 52 card deck runs out the game will end
+- If the 52 card deck runs out or a player wins, you will be asked if you would like to play again (yes/no)

 ## 🛠️Prerequisites